Why Is My Air Conditioner Blowing Warm Air?

 - Electrical Issue – Each of the two parts of the air conditioning system has a power source.
 If the outside unit loses power, it stops cooling.
 The inside unit doesn’t know what is happening and keeps blowing out air, which is still warm.

 - Frozen Evaporator Coil – Yes, air conditioners can freeze.
 The evaporator coil is the most likely to become frozen.
 This happens when the unit is run at its lowest temperatures for long periods of time.
 The continuous cold causes the condensation to freeze instead of evaporate.
 At times, the fan will also freeze, but if it doesn’t, warm air will blow because the frozen coil can’t cool the air.
+If this turns out to be the case, you might need a fan coil replacement to rectify the problem.

 - Broken Wires – All it takes is one internal wire being broken and things can go wrong in the way your air conditioner works.
 Sometimes it only takes someone bumping into the unit to cause a disconnected wire.
 This is especially likely if your air conditioner is an older one that time has weakened.